Cable Car Lines in Other California Cities

 The company was at some point known as the Piedmont Cable Company.
 It was taken over by the Consolidated Piedmont Cable Company.
 I have also seen it referred to as the Consolidated Cable Company.

 The company's lines started in the business district, where I used to work, and continued on Broadway after the Oakland Cable Railway's line turned off.
 The Oakland Avenue line made a steep climb into the East Oakland Hills.
-At the outer turntable, cars could return on Oakland Avenue or hoist their grips and run along another route by gravity, rejoining the main line around Highland and Oakland.
-That must have been a neat trip.
+The area was projected as a highly desirable residential area.

 The Piedmont Avenue line climbed the hills to Mountain View Cemetery.